Cucumber Ribbon Salad with Yogurt Herb Dressing

 - salt and pepper to taste

 - Using a spiralizer, cut the cucumber into ribbons with the ribbon blade.
-If you don’t have a spiralizer, just thinly slice the cucumber in half moons.
+If you don’t have a spiralizer, use vegetable peeler to make ribbons or thinly slice the cucumber in half moons.

 - In a small bowl, mix together Greek yogurt, chives, parsley, dill, salt and pepper.
 Taste dressing and season with more salt and pepper as needed.